Webinars

 Sort by

-• November 16, 2022 If you have employees in a statutory jurisdiction, you’re likely looking for tools and tactics to stay on top of your compliance obligations.
-There are several states that have enacted paid family leave programs that will be effective over the next few years — including Colorado, Delaware, New Hampshire, Maryland, Oregon, and Vermont.
-In addition to these new states, there may be changes to the established programs in California, Connecticut, the District of Columbia, Hawaii, Massachusetts, New Jersey, New York, Puerto Rico, Rhode Island, and Washington.
-This session will provide information about statutory paid leave program changes coming in 2023.
-We’ll also provide details on the Oregon and Colorado paid family and medical leave programs.
-This webinar will be 90 minutes to allow for additional Q&A.
+• November 15, 2023 If you have employees in a statutory jurisdiction, you need tools and tactics to stay on top of your compliance obligations.
+There are several states that have enacted paid family leave programs that will be effective over the next few years.
+In addition to the new states, there may be changes to the established programs in California, Connecticut, Colorado, District of Columbia, Hawaii, Massachusetts, New Jersey, New York, Oregon, Puerto Rico, Rhode Island, and Washington.
+In this session, we will provide information about statutory paid leave program changes coming in 2024.
+We’ll also provide a preview of upcoming programs in 2026 including Maryland, Delaware, Maine, and Minnesota and provide ample time to answer attendee questions.
+This webinar will be 90 minutes.